Published

 A pay streak is a line of concentrated gold that follows a specific path through a river system.
 It’s not everywhere — it’s a narrow band, sometimes only a few feet wide, where the hydraulics have been depositing gold consistently.

 Finding a pay streak is what separates people who find a few flakes from people who fill vials.
-The way to find one is systematic sampling.
-Don’t just pan one spot and declare it good or bad.
-Pan five or six spots across the width of a gravel bar, keeping track of where each sample came from.
+The way to find one is systematic sampling — and the key is sampling across the stream, not along it.
+Pan five or six spots perpendicular to the water flow across a gravel bar.
 If one spot has ten times the gold of the others, you’ve intersected a pay streak.
-Follow it upstream and downstream.
+You can be within one foot of a serious concentration and miss it entirely if you’re only sampling downstream.

 I’ve only found two genuine pay streaks in my prospecting career.
 One was on a tributary of the Arkansas River near Leadville — a band maybe three feet wide running along the edge of a bedrock shelf.
 Every pan from that strip had gold.
 Two feet to either side, nothing.
 That creek taught me more about where gold concentrates than any book or video.